 The crime was theft and it had taken the perfect sister at the age of thirty three.
 If you have gone through the loss of a person in your life that you loved and respected a great deal, do to breast cancer, you will relate to this effort and to the Little Pink Singer Featherweight Sewing Machine.
-I have a website called www.homejobshome.com where you can find the Little Pink Singer Sewing Machine.
 I will also sell it on Ebay and if you go to Ebay and read my about me page you will discover I am just an ordinary person trying to make a difference in our great society.
 Visit my website and feel free to look at my ads that interest you from that site.
 It pays me every time someone clicks on one of my ads and that will help keep my site growing.

-This story is of a great sister and the reason why I am buying up all of the Singer featherweight sewing machines that have got real bad scratches and corrosion.
+This story is of a great sister and the reason why I am buying up all of the Singer featherweight sewing machines that have real bad scratches and corrosion.
 I will not destroy one of these little collector sewing machines.
-I am rebuilding them and selling them with 25% of the sale price going to the fight on breast cancer.
+I am rebuilding them and selling them with a donation on each sale going to the fight on breast cancer.